marcin-chwedczuk/_blog/_posts/2018-09-08-you-can-live-without-your-mocking-framework.md

 Of course this idea seemed a bit extreme to me, so I decided to go with a bit more evolutionary approach.
-I **slowly** replaced all mock object that I had in my unit-tests with fakes (I put all fakes in my unit test projects - but I am still thinking that maybe they deserve a project of thier own).
+I **slowly** replaced all mock object that I had in my unit-tests with fakes (I put all fakes in my unit test projects - but I am still thinking that maybe they deserve a project of their own).
 During this process all interaction testing assertions that are usually performed using mocking frameworks were replaced by behaviour testing assertions on fake objects.

-It will be the best to ilustrate this process using an example.
+It will be the best to illustrate this process using an example.
 Say we have a simple component `EventPublishingComponent` that publishes two events (order is not important):
 {% highlight csharp %}